hellt/netdevops.me/content/post/2018/s3_multiple_upload.md

 2. `aws cp` command with `xargs` to act on multiple files
 3. `aws cp` command with `parallel` to act on multiple files

-TL;DR: First option won the competition, but lets have a look at numbers.
+TL;DR: First option won the competition (# of cores matters), but lets have a look at the numbers.
 I created 100 files 4096B each and an empty test bucket to do the tests:

 ```bash
 # create 100 files size of 4096 bytes each